Cortes Generales: Second Spanish Republic (1931–1939)

 The elections for the second term were held in 1933 and won by the coalition between the Radical Party (center) and the Confederación Española de Derechas Autónomas (CEDA) (right).
 Initially, only the Radical Party entered the Government, with the parliamentary support of the CEDA.
 However, in the middle of the term, several corruption scandals (among them the Straperlo and the Nombela affairs) sank the Radical Party and the CEDA entered the Government in 1934.
 This led to uprisings by some leftist parties that were quickly suffocated.
 In one of them, the left wing government of Catalonia, which had been granted home rule, formally rebelled against the central government, denying its power.
 This provoked the dissolution of the Generalitat de Catalunya and the imprisonment of their leaders.
-The leftist minority in the Cortes then pressed Alcalá Zamora for a dissolution, arguing that the uprising were the consequence of social rejection of the right-wing government.
+The leftist minority in the Cortes then pressed Alcalá Zamora for a dissolution, arguing that the uprisings were the consequence of social rejection of the right-wing government.
 The President, a former monarchist Minister wary of the authoritarianism of the right, dissolved Parliament.

 The next election was held in 1936.
-It was hotly contested, with all parties converging into three coalitions: the leftist Popular Front, the right-winged and a Centre coalition.
+It was hotly contested, with all parties converging into three coalitions: the leftist Popular Front, the right-wing and a Centre coalition.
 In the end, the Popular Front won with a small edge in votes over the runner-up National Front, but achieved a solid majority due to the new electoral system introduced by the CEDA government hoping that they would get the edge in votes.
 The new Parliament then dismissed Alcalá-Zamora and installed Manuel Azaña in his place.
 During the third term, the extreme polarisation of the Spanish society was more evident than ever in Parliament, with confrontation reaching the level of death threats.
 The already bad political and social climate created by the long-term left-right confrontation worsened, and many right-wing rebellions were started.
 Then, in 1936, the Army's failed coup degenerated into the Spanish Civil War, putting an end to the Second Republic.